bcorreia/webforms.save-restore/README.md

 - IE 10+

 ## License
-This software is free to use under the MIT license.
+This software is free to use under the <a href="https://github.com/bcorreia/webforms.save-restore/blob/master/license.md">MIT license</a>.